-During the years ended December 31, 2017, 2016 and 2015, two customers accounted for approximately 18% and 11%, two customers accounted for approximately 19% and 10% and two customers accounted for approximately 16% and 14%, respectively, of the Company's total sales.
+During the years ended December 31, 2018, 2017 and 2016, three customers accounted for approximately 20 percent, 11 percent and nine percent, two customers accounted for approximately 18 percent and 11 percent and two customers accounted for approximately 19 percent and 10 percent, respectively, of the Company's total sales.
 The Company does not believe that the loss of any of these customers would have a material adverse effect because alternative customers are readily available.